 Cultural Heritage, Mosques, Religious Sites, and Social Infrastructure

-The location of mosques and other cultural and other heritage SR sites has been reviewed There is a mosque within the DGS and there are no other mosques or other religious sites close to the DGS site.
+The location of mosques and other cultural and other heritage SR sites has been reviewed.
+There is no mosque or other religious sites close to the DGS site.
 The new line will also not affect or disturb any such site.

-The nearest clinic / hospital is more than 50m from the edge of the Subproject ortransmission lineroute, but the nearest school is at 1 km from the DGS adjacent to the Subproject, and the nearest houses at about 45m from the DGS.
-Thetransmission linewill also cross some road including the road, and a canal.
+The nearest clinic / hospital is more than 50m from the edge of the Subproject ortransmission lineroute, but the nearest school is at 1 km from the DGS adjacent to the Subproject.
+Two houses and a tubewel in the west at about 45m from the DGS and one petrolpum along with restaurant in the south at some 100m away from the DGS.
+The 500mtransmission linewill cross from agricultural land.
 Apart from these features, there will be sufficient buffer distance between the works and any other SRs, so that no significant impacts should be expected.
 Public consultation should be undertaken at the implementation stage to ensure nuisances are not allowed to escalate for the SRs close to the DGS sites.

 Potential Environmental Impacts in construction